azim-at/azim-at/README.md

 - 👋 Hi, I’m Azim Talikoti.
 - 👀 I’m interested in Front-End Engineering.
-- 🌱 I’m currently learning Javascript.
+- 🌱 I’m currently learning Javascript and React.js.

 <!---
 azim-at/azim-at is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.